Chapter one: General Provisions

 Transit operations may be completed only at the authorized Customs Administrations.

-Subject to the provisions of the applicable regional and international agreements transit goods shall be transported through the specified routes by the various means of transport at the carrier's responsibility according to the instructions of the Director General.
-The routes for the transit transportation and the conditions thereof shall be specified by a decision of the Competent Authority
+Subject to the provisions of the applicable regional and international agreements transit goods shall be transported through the specified routes by the various means of transport at the carrier's responsibility according to the instructions of the Chairman.
+The routes for the transit transportation and the conditions thereof shall be specified by a decision of the Chairman.

-In the event goods are transported from one Customs Administration to another, the persons concerned may be exempted from submitting a detailed declaration at the port of entry and the referral shall be according to the documents and conditions prescribed by the Director General.
+In the case of transfer from one customs zone to another, persons concerned may be exempted from submitting a detailed customs declaration at the entry point.
+The referral shall be carried out according to the documents and conditions specified by the Chairman.

 The Competent Authority shall issue the necessary decisions governing the suspension of the customs duties and taxes applicable to all other kinds of transit transport.